Call-for-Code-for-Racial-Justice/bias-detection-engine/README.md

 ## 2. Overview - IBM Racial Disparity & Bias Diagnostics Engine

-* Bias Engine is powered by IBM’s [AI Fairness 360](https://github.com/Trusted-AI/AIF360) sourced functionality refined to specifically isolate racial disparity in technology enabled outcomes
+* The Dispairity Detection and Bias Diagnostics Engine will be powered by IBM’s [AI Fairness 360](https://github.com/Trusted-AI/AIF360) sourced functionality refined to specifically isolate racial disparity in technology enabled outcomes
-* The Bias Engine diagnoses bias related causes for the disparity to recommend remediation
+* The Engine diagnoses bias related causes for the disparity that is detected and isolated to recommend remediation
-* Bias Engine monitors outcomes and measures alignment of outcomes to the desired objective of being a fair outcome and free of racially biased influence
+* Bias Engine will also monitor outcomes and measure alignment of outcomes to the desired objective of being a fair outcome that is free of racially biased influence

 ### Problem Statement - Reason why deployment of this technology is a so critial need